How to Get Your Breast Reduction Surgery Covered by Medicare

 The eligibility criteria for Medicare and Medicaid breast reduction surgery coverage are complex, and it can be difficult to determine whether individual cases qualify without consulting a surgeon.

-Does Medicare Cover Breast Reduction Surgery?
+In What Cases will Insurance Cover a Breast Reduction Surgery?

+So, how do you get a breast reduction covered by insurance?
 Medicare may cover breast reduction surgery if it's deemed medically necessary.
 Medicare only considers covering beneficiaries who have experienced symptoms caused by their breast size for at least six months.
 Beneficiaries must satisfy at least one of the following criteria to meet Medicare's definition of clinical necessity:

 - Back or shoulder pain that interferes with normal activities and doesn't improve with conservative treatments, such as weight loss or supportive garments